Best Amazon fall Prime Day 2022 deals: Save on latest from Apple and Google, TVs, much more

 - Official Amazon Smart Plug brings Alexa action to lamps, fans, more at $13 (50% off)

-Over on the Apple front for the new Prime Day sale, 2022 is already seeing some of the best discounts of the shopping event, courtesy of our favorite Cupertino company.
+Over on the Apple front for the new Prime Early Access sale, 2022 is already seeing some of the best discounts of the shopping event, courtesy of our favorite Cupertino company.
 Ranging from deep clearance on M1 machines to the very first price cuts on all-new Apple Watch models and more, there are plenty of all-time lows available.
+These are some of the best discounts to date across many of the Apple releases, and make for some of the more eye-catching offers from the Amazon Prime Early Access sale.

+Apple’s just-released AirPods Pro 2 fall to new all-time low of $235

+- Apple’s M1 MacBook Air still packs plenty of value with all-time low drop to $799

 - Apple’s latest iPad mini 6 returns to second-best prices with $99 discounts from $400